 Our police may be somewhat understanding or forgiving to tourists caught using drugs, but do not expect it.
 I highly advise keeping these activities within the privacy of your own accommodation and avoid carrying any illegal substances with you.
 Do not show off or consume it in public — not all cops wear uniforms.

-I wrote a bit more about this topic in my Croatia Safety Tips article so please go read it if you intend buying drugs in Croatia.
+I wrote a bit more about this topic in my Croatia Safety Tips article and I strongly suggest reading it if you intend on buying drugs in Croatia.

 Ultra Europe on Hvar island

-On July 18th (sixth day) Ultra Europe music festival moves to Hotel Amfora Grand Beach Resort on Hvar Island.
+On the fourth day Ultra Europe music festival moves to Hotel Amfora Grand Beach Resort on Hvar Island.
 Over 5,000 Ultranauts can enjoy the world’s best pool party in this exclusive resort within walking distance of Hvar town.